Esshahn/acme-assembly-vscode-template/README.md

 "kind": "build",
 ````

-Tells VSCode that the command is a build command.
-Don't modify this.
+Tells VSCode that the command is a build command. __Don't modify this__.

 ````
 "group": {